Date to be confirmed February/March 2020

-Our previous course was aimed at health professionals involved in palliative care for neurological conditions largely focused on Parkinson’s and dementia – including allied health professionals, doctors (grade SpR and above), specialist nurses, community teams and GPs.
+The Palliative Care MasterClasses are aimed at all health professionals involved in palliative care for neurological conditions – including allied health professionals, doctors (grade SpR and above), specialist nurses, community teams and GPs.

-The course covered some of the following topics:
+The MasterClasses cover some of the following topics:

-- Specific unmet palliative care needs in Parkinson’s and dementia
+- Specific unmet palliative care needs in Parkinson’s, dementia, MS and MND

 - Palliative assessment tools